tundeph/hire-me/README.md

 # My Famly Check-in App

 This is my version of an application designed to List, Checkin and Checkout children.
+Click the link https://optimistic-heisenberg-bccb34.netlify.app/ to see deployed app.

 ## My PACT Analysis